23W-GBAC/udehadaeze/automationBlog.md

 Project Scope:

 My BMI calculator isn't just another online tool; it's a comprehensive platform designed to provide quick and insightful results.
 With a focus on user-friendly features, my calculator aims to stand out from the crowd.
-As we delve deeper into the project, you'll discover what makes our BMI calculator unique and how it caters to the diverse needs of its users.
+As we delve deeper into the project, you'll discover what makes my BMI calculator unique and how it caters to the diverse needs of its users.

 The Planning Phase: